rangle/ngCourse2/handout/why_angular_2.md

 Angular 2 was written in TypeScript, a superset of JavaScript that implements many new ES2016+ features.

 By focusing on making the framework easier for computers to process, Angular 2 allows for a much richer development ecosystem.
-Developers using sophisticated text editors (or IDEs) will notice dramatic improvements with auto-completion and type suggestions.
+Programmers using sophisticated text editors (or IDEs) will notice dramatic improvements with auto-completion and type suggestions.
 These improvements help to reduce the cognitive burden of learning Angular 2.
-Fortunately for traditional ES5 JavaScript developers this does *not* mean that development must be done in TypeScript or ES2015: developers can still write vanilla JavaScript that runs without transpilation.
+Fortunately for traditional ES5 JavaScript programmers this does *not* mean that development must be done in TypeScript or ES2015: programmers can still write vanilla JavaScript that runs without transpilation.

 ### Familiarity

 Despite being a complete rewrite, Angular 2 has retained many of its core concepts and conventions with Angular 1.x, e.g. a streamlined, "native JS" implementation of dependency injection.
-This means that developers who are already proficient with Angular will have an easier time migrating to Angular 2 than another library like React or framework like Ember.
+This means that programmers who are already proficient with Angular will have an easier time migrating to Angular 2 than another library like React or framework like Ember.

 ### Performance and Mobile